Money Can’t Buy Happiness, But ….

 If done correctly, shopping or spending money can buy happiness.

 Are you one of those people that likes to shop to reward yourself, or to drown your sorrows and make you feel better?
 (I go this route, in moderation.
 I typically splurge at Macy’s “Last Act” discount rack!)
+Or, I might visit the dollar store and pick up a few items on the cheap.

 If so, don’t beat yourself up or feel guilty due to excess consumerism!